 Other case-related, possibly important issues

-3) Regarding the lack of radar contact and the MoD: This does not prove that what Halt has testified to didn't happen.
+1) Regarding the lack of radar contact and the MoD: This does not prove that what Halt has testified to didn't happen.
 We have other well-investigated cases where a UFO was thoroughly verified as being seen, but demonstrated as not having shown up on Radar in the process; Example - the November 7, 2006 O'Hare International Airport (USA) Incident

 Necessary Responses to Anecdotal Comments